zlatozar/study-paip/ch11/Readme.md

 (fact (likes Kim Robin))
 (rule (likes Sandy ?x) if (likes ?x cats))
 ```
+In short: Facts are things true about the world, and reasoning procedures (or inferences)
+are ways to follow reasoning chains between facts.

 You can interpret this in two ways:<br/>
 - _"For any X, Sandy likes Χ **if** Χ likes cats."_ - **declarative interpretation**